 Take a Ride on The Melbourne Star

 If you are visiting the Melbourne Docklands, then going up in the Melbourn Star is a must-do.
-For 36 dollars you can go for half an hour ride and take in the sky.
+For 36 dollars, you can go for half an hour ride and take in the sky.
 You will not see all of Melbourne from there, though.
 It shows you the south-western side of the city.
 And it is probably best to do it late afternoon, as you can enjoy a beautiful view of Melbourne at sunset.

 Enjoy the sunset in Melbourne from the Eureka Tower.

 It is another excellent option to see Melbourne from the air with its beautiful buildings, the botanical gardens and the south-end suburbs.
-I have been on the Eureka Tower a couple of years ago and loved the view over Melbourne at sunset.
+I have been to the Eureka Tower a couple of years ago and loved the view over Melbourne at sunset.
 You can easily spend hours there, taking photographs of the city.
 My tip is to get there at least 1 hour before sunset to make the lightest reflections.

 Watch a Night Cinema

 One of the favourite things to do among the locals is to watch a night cinema in summer.
 There are many locations where you can do it in the CBD and Melbourne’s suburbs.
 The most popular one is the Moonlight Cinema at the Melbourne Gardens, a magical place for open-air old and new movies.
-If you are alone in Melbourne and prefer a place in the city, the QV Cinema at the QV markets is the ideal place, for 16 Dollars ticket, a fun night guaranteed in the city heart.
+If you are alone in Melbourne and prefer a place in the city, the QV Cinema at the QV markets is the ideal place for 16 Dollars ticket, a fun night guaranteed in the city’s heart.

-If you love a particular place, then American express open-air cinema in St. Kilda is spot-on.
-If you are looking to spend a lovely Saturday night in Melbourne with fine dining, relaxing and watching top-notch movies beachfront, this is the place to be, either alone, or with a romantic partner.
+If you love a particular place, then the American express open-air cinema in St. Kilda is spot-on.
+If you are looking to spend a lovely Saturday night in Melbourne with fine dining, relaxing and watching top-notch movies beachfront, this is the place to be, either alone or with a romantic partner.